borisbolliet/ResearchComputing/docs/index.rst

 | *Author*: Boris Bolliet

 .. note::
-   Place holder for Teaching Material for MPhil DiS 2024/2025 at the University of Cambridge
+   Teaching Schedule and Material for the MPhil in Dat Intensive Science 2024/2025 at the University of Cambridge

 Schedule